rutgerrademaker/ansible-raspberry-pi/README.md

 ### Mosquitto

+An open source MQTT broker.

 - See https://mosquitto.org/
 - Used for IOT devices, used by to Home Assistant
 - Provision users for my different IOT devices
 - Starts on (re)boot

 ### Unifi Network Application

+Self-Hosted a UniFi Network Server.

 - Web interface: http://unifi.local/
 - Docs https://github.com/linuxserver/docker-unifi-network-application